utkarshcmu/grafana.org/content/blog/2017-07-28-timeshift-ep6.md

 - [**Graphite Graphios Grafana**](http://vikshinde.blogspot.co.uk/2017/07/graphite-graphios-grafana.html): In this in-depth article, Vikram walks you through every step you'll need to send the metrics of different host from Nagios to Graphite using Graphios.

-- [**In Search of the Perfect Dashboard: InfluxDB, Telegraf and Grafana**](https://www.jorgedelacruz.es/2016/06/29/en-busca-del-dashboard-perfecto-influxdb-telegraf-y-grafana-parte/): Jorge has writtena **TEN PART SERIES** on monitoring using InfluxDB and Grafana.
+- [**In Search of the Perfect Dashboard: InfluxDB, Telegraf and Grafana**](https://www.jorgedelacruz.es/2016/06/29/en-busca-del-dashboard-perfecto-influxdb-telegraf-y-grafana-parte/): Jorge has written a **TEN PART SERIES** on monitoring using InfluxDB and Grafana.
 This impressive year-long journey chronicles his quest to build the perfect dashboard for his infrastructure.

 <hr />
 <br />
 #### Plugins and Dashboards
-This week we have udpates to three of our very popular data source pluigns and a brand new panel to show off.
-Annunciator is similar to the Singlestat panel, but adds some new bells and whistles.
+This week we have udpates to three popular data source plugins and a brand new panel and app to show off.
+Annunciator is similar to the Singlestat panel, but adds some new bells and whistles, and GLPi is an open source asset management and ticketing system.
 All of these plugins are a breeze to update and install via the grafana-cli for an on-prem Grafana instance, or a 1-click install on <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_6" target="_blank">Hosted Grafana</a>.

 <div class="blog-plugin">